alainwolf/roll.urown.net/glossary.rst

         within tens of milliseconds over the public Internet, and can achieve better than one millisecond accuracy in local area networks under ideal conditions.
         Asymmetric routes and network congestion can cause errors of 100 ms or more.

+    Null Modem

+        `Null modem <https://en.wikipedia.org/wiki/Null_modem>`_ is a
+        communication method to directly connect two DTEs (computer, terminal, printer, etc.) using an :term:`RS-232` serial cable.
+The name stems from the historical use of RS-232 cables to connect two teleprinter devices or two modems in order to communicate with one another; null modem communication refers to using a crossed-over RS-232 cable to connect the teleprinters directly to one another without the modems.
+        It is also used to serially connect a computer to a printer, since both are DTE, and is known as a Printer Cable.

     OFDMA